The International Trade Blog Export Forms

 Exporting Company A needs to ship four crates of solid gold from the United States to Zimbabwe.
 Exporting Company A submits a request to Freight Forwarding Company to arrange the shipment.
 Freight Forwarding Company picks up the crates from Exporting Company A’s warehouse.
 At this point, Freight Forwarding Company issues a house bill of lading to Exporting Company A. The house bill of lading serves as a receipt to confirm they’ve picked up the goods.

 Since all three shipments are destined for Zimbabwe, Carrier Company picks them up from Freight Forwarding Company and consolidates them.
-Instead of issuing three separate bills of lading, Carrier Company issues a single master bill of lading to Freight Forwarding Company which serves as a receipt to confirm they’ve picked up all the goods for delivery to their destination.
+Instead of issuing three separate bills of lading, Carrier Company issues a single master bill of lading to Freight Forwarding Company that serves as a receipt to confirm they’ve picked up all the goods for delivery to their destination and a contract for the carriage.

 A house bill of lading is always a receipt for a shipment from one exporter, while a master bill of lading is a receipt that could potentially cover the shipments of many exporters, as they are consolidated by the carrier into a larger shipment.

-A house BOL is issued by the freight forwarder to a single exporter; whereas the master BOL is issued by a carrier to a forwarding agent.
-The master BOL represents the transfer of cargo from the forwarder to the carrier, and this cargo could be coming from several different exporters.
+A HBL is issued by the freight forwarder or NVOCC to a single exporter; whereas the MBL is issued by a carrier to a forwarding agent or the shipper, depending on who booked the transport.
+The MBL represents the transfer of cargo from the forwarder to the carrier, and this cargo could be coming from several different exporters.